 As soon as your remote developers understand what it is like to work as a united team, the idea of self-organization management can be considered.

-Each development team typically undergoes 5 stages of development:
+Each software development team typically undergoes 5 stages of development:

 - Storming, or a conflict period.
 This is when the excitement from the first meeting has evaporated.
 People start working together, reveal their weaknesses, the way they work, and different opinions about how things should be done.
 All these things can potentially cause conflicts within a team, and you, as a team lead, have to do something to rectify the situation and make the sky blue again.
 Try not to simply avoid conflicts, but recognize and resolve them, otherwise, the situation within a team gets worse and in the end you spend twice as much time trying to repair it.